19hours/sg-statutes/Acts/Central Provident Fund Act.md

 (qa) to prescribe the fees and charges that may be levied by the Board for the purposes of this Act;

-(r) to provide for members of the Fund to apply or withdraw all or part of the contributions and interest standing to their credit in the Fund for the payment of improvement contributions due to the Housing and Development Board constituted under the Housing and Development Act (Cap.
-129) in respect of upgrading works carried out under Part IVA of that Act including the payment of costs, fees or other incidental expenses arising from such works; and
+(r) to provide for members of the Fund to apply or withdraw all or part of the contributions and interest standing to their credit in the Fund for the payment of —

+(i) improvement contributions due to the Housing and Development Board constituted under the Housing and Development Act (Cap.
+129) in respect of upgrading works carried out under Part IVA of that Act; or

+(ii) improvement contributions due to a Town Council constituted under the Town Councils Act (Cap.
+329A) in respect of upgrading works carried out under Part IVA of that Act,

+including the payment of costs, fees or other incidental expenses arising from such works; and

+[23/2005 wef 15/08/2005]

 (s) as are necessary or expedient for giving full effect to the purposes and provisions of this Act.